Fire lookout tower: Lookout trees

 The simplest kind consist of a ladder to a suitable height.
 Such trees could have platforms on the ground next to them for maps and a fire finder.
 A more elaborate version, such as the Gloucester tree in Australia, added a permanent platform to the tree by building a wooden or, later, metal structure at the top of the tree, with metal spikes hammered into the trunk to form a spiral ladder.
 These 'platform trees' were often equipped with telephones, fire finder tables, seats and guy-wires.

-Other types

-There are many different types of lookouts.
-In the early days, the fire lookout operator simply climbed a denuded tree and sat on a 2 × 2 foot platform chair atop that tree.
-An old fishing boat was once dragged to the top of a high hill and used as a fire lookout tower.
-Very little is known about the horse-mounted fire lookout, but they, too, rode the ridges patrolling the forest for smoke.